My caseload is currently full and therefore I am not taking on new clients or supervisees at the moment.

-At present, while we are all social distancing, I am offering counselling by telephone or zoom / Skype.
-Remote working means we are not limited by geography - wherever you are in the country, we can work together, so please feel free to get in touch.
+I am in the process of resuming face to face work, with existing clients.
+I am also happy to work remotely as then we are not limited by geography - wherever you are in the country, we can work together, so please feel free to get in touch, if you would like more information.

 If you are struggling with life; if you've experienced depression, anxiety, feeling suicidal; if you have relationship difficulties; if you are facing loss or low confidence, then it may be easier to speak to someone neutral rather than a person who is part of your usual circle.